 Second, which makes more sense: dual enrollment courses for college credit, or AP courses for college credit?

 Private colleges are a different matter, however.
 As private entities, they are free to establish their own transfer criteria.
 Thus it is best to check in advance of applying what the college’s policy toward dual enrollment or PSEO credits will be.
-Some will be happy to transfer the courses in, as long as there is an equivalent offered at their college.
+Some will be happy to transfer the courses in, as long as their college offers an equivalent course.
 Others may require a grade of B or better to transfer.
 Some more selective colleges may use PSEO credits only to waive prerequisites or for placement purposes.
 One thing is clear, however: colleges and universities of all types smile upon students who have completed dual enrollment or PSEO courses.
 These courses demonstrate the ability to do college-level work, and they send the signal to admissions offices that this student is likely to succeed at our college–because they have been tested in real college environments.

 First, some schools are unable to offer both AP and PSEO.
 In fact, rural high schools are much more likely to rely on PSEO courses than AP, because dual enrollment is less expensive to the school district–especially if there is not enough demand to fill a complete AP course.
 So if there is no AP or IB option in your school, you should definitely consider PSEO options.

 Second, if your goal is to reduce the costs of attending a state university, PSEO credits are a guaranteed discount.
 Because states automatically require these courses to transfer, any PSEO course you take will reduce the number of credits you must complete (and pay for!) while in college.
 As long you dually enroll in a college prep course and you get a C- or better, you get the college credit.
 The AP test, by contrast, comes with a high stakes test: take the course, get an A, and then take the test.
-If you pass with a score of 3, 4, or 5, you MIGHT get college credit, based on the policy in place at a particular college or university.
+If you pass with a score of 3, 4, or 5, you MIGHT get college credit.
+The amount of credit would depend on the policy in place at a particular college or university.
 And as I have written, an A in the class is no predictor of success on the AP test.

 My opinion is that a score of 5 on the AP US History test communicates more about the student’s intellectual capacity and academic proficiency than an A in an introductory US history course offered by my local community college.
-While I have not done a scientific survey of admissions officers at selective colleges to reinforce my opinion, I’d bet dollars to doughnuts that most of my peers would agree.
+While I have not done a scientific survey of admissions officers at selective colleges , I’d bet dollars to doughnuts that most of my peers would agree.
 Standardized test, despite their flaws, do help admissions officers compare apples to apples.
 They help to separate grades from proficiency.
 High scores provide external verification that the grades a student earns are an expression of content mastery.
-So if your aim is to be admitted to the most selective colleges in the land, you should consider taking AP courses.
+So if your aim is an acceptance letter from the most selective colleges, you should consider taking AP courses.

 There is a caveat, however, that brings us back to my reader’s original question.
-She said that her school has a low pass rate in the AP program, and that students often get high grades in their AP courses and then score only 1 or 2 on the exams (i.e., they fail them).
-Thus I come back to my point in my previous post regarding AP courses: just because a course is labeled AP does not mean that it is a good course or that a student will achieve the level of mastery required to score a 5 on the AP exam.
-Many, many schools across the country are offering AP courses that very poorly taught by teachers who do simply do not have the content background or pedagogical skill to prepare students for these rigorous exams.
+She said that her school has a low pass rate in the AP program.
+Even students who get high grades in their AP courses core only 1 or 2 on the exams.
+(In other words, these students fail).
+Thus I come back to my point in my previous post regarding AP courses.
+Just because a course is labeled AP does not mean that it is a good course.
+Nor does the label mean that a student will achieve the level of mastery required to score a 5 on the AP exam.
+Many, many schools across the country offer AP courses that very poorly taught.
+Many teachers simply do not have the content background or pedagogical skill to prepare students for these rigorous exams.

-The College Board is trying to ratchet up the standards, because they know that parents are noticing the disconnect between the brand name and teacher preparedness.
-The steps the College Board is taking to verify AP syllabi in all courses labeled AP is a good first step.
+The College Board is trying to ratchet up the standards.
+They know that parents are noticing the disconnect between the brand name and teacher preparedness.
+These steps by the College Board verify AP syllabi in all courses labeled AP are a good start.
 But in the end, success in the AP (or IB) program is not about the curriculum alone.
 It is about the teacher who delivers that curriculum.

-Jaime Escalante of Stand and Deliver fame was able to get his poor, inner city students to pass the AP calculus exam not because he had a good syllabus, but because he was a fantastic, talented, workaholic teacher who would not rest until his students passed that exam.
+Jaime Escalante of Stand and Deliver fame enabled his poor, inner city students to pass the AP calculus exam.
+He was a fantastic, talented, workaholic teacher who did not rest until his students passed that exam.
 Teachers in your school’s AP program may resemble Mr. Escalante.
-Or they may resemble Mr. Larson, my high school math teacher, who was as creative as a lima bean and as dedicated as an assembly line worker two weeks before retirement.
+Or they may resemble Mr. Larson.
+He was my high school math teacher.
+He was as creative as a lima bean and as dedicated as an assembly line worker two weeks before retirement.
 An AP syllabus in his hands would make it highly unlikely than anyone but Einstein himself would pass that AP Calculus exam.